GBK Kokkola: History

+In 2026, GBK men and women moved their home turf to the Kokkola arena.

 Kokkola Cup

 The football tournament known as the Kokkola Cup is organised by GBK and is held in mid-July each year.
 This four-day tournament attracts about 300 teams to Kokkola and is recognised as Finland's second biggest football tournament after the Helsinki Cup.

 The Kokkola Cup was initiated in 1981 by Lars-Erik Stenfors and the tournament has grown from 50 teams to 330 teams at its peak.
 Current professional players who have participated in the Kokkola Cup include Andy Marshall, Jimmy Nielsen, Craig Bellamy, Adam Drury, Danny Mills, Simon Davies and Matthew Etherington.